 The Long Road To Recovery

-The treatment of PTSD and substance abuse requires a lot of time, patience and commitment.
+The treatment of PTSD and alcohol abuse requires a lot of time, patience, and commitment.
 The major goal of this treatment is to break the cycle between mental illness and drug addiction.
-Proper medical help and support of family/friends can work wonders and provide a better quality of life.
+Proper medical help and support of family and friends can work wonders to provide a better quality of life.

-If you or a loved one are struggling with a mental health problem, get in touch immediately so we can help you through our PTSD and substance abuse treatment.
+If you or a loved one is showing symptoms of alcohol addiction, a mental health disorder, or both, get in touch immediately so we can help you through our PTSD and substance abuse treatment.